-Madison Scott-Clary

 This all seems rather ridiculous, when you take a look at it.
-Instances

-as art?
+Instances as art?

-as are.

-Gallery Exhibition You're not as smooth as Dear, but you manage to step a little further away from one of your friends, leaving enough room for you to bring into existence your own second instance.
+You're not as smooth as Dear, but you manage to step a little further away from one of your friends, leaving enough room for you to bring into existence your own second instance.
 For a moment, you aren't sure quite what happens.
 After a second, things start to click into place, though.